tobydriscoll/udmath305/_notes/linear-equations/20-theory.md

 *(See pp. 70-71)*

-Previously we saw how to solve a FLaShI problem using integrating factors.
+Previously we saw how to solve a FLaSh problem using integrating factors.
 Now, what could possibly go wrong?
 Really, the only potential downfall is if one of the integrals fails to exist.
 And we can rule that out if the functions appearing in the standard form are, say, continuous.
 (To be clear, we may not be able to *find* the antiderivatives, but even so, they will exist.)
 Also recall that the one arbitrary constant of integration can be determined by a single initial value.
 In short, we have the theorem

 **Theorem** *(Theorem 2.4.1)* Suppose $p(t)$ and $g(t)$ are continuous in an open interval $I$, and that $t_0\in I$.
 Then the IVP